pranjal198/IITG_Covidcare/README.md

 ![pie chart](static/screenshots/graph.png)
 ---
 ## Functions

+### Overall Features
+- An all-in-one solution for CRT admins, doctors and nurses, students and campus junta and the shopkeepers.
+- Anyone can see the total number of positive cases on the campus and their names on the home page.
+- The CRT Admin can add doctors, shopkeepers, patients or approve them if they register themselves.
+- The Campus Junta can easily get essential delivered through them by the Order System.
+(Payment Portal is not present as of now)
+- The Doctors can view all of their appointments and patient-data in one place.
+- The Student can view his Appointments as well as his Orders.
+Also they can update their status if they get Covid Positive or Recover from it.
+- The CRT Team can also find out who is unvaccinated and encourage them to get it at the earliest.
+- Anyone on the campus can create a Resident/Student account.

 ### Admin
 - Signup their account.
 Then Login (No approval Required).
 - Can register/view/approve/reject/delete doctor who are available for the Campus Junta.